noelmathen/Learning-Docker-and-Kubernetes/My Notes/Docker Commands.md

 docker run -d -e MYSQL_ALLOW_EMPTY_PASSWORD=true --mount source=mysql_db,target=/var/lib/mysql  --name mysql2 mysql:8.2(new container is created but uses the same volume of mysql itself)

 docker run -d -e MYSQL_ALLOW_EMPTY_PASSWORD=true -v mysql_db:/var/lib/mysql  --name mysql3 mysql:8.2 (another way to run with volumes using -v shortcut)

+### Handle with data binds

+bind mounts can be stored anywhere.

+mkdir testbind

+docker run -d --mount type=bind,source=/root/testbind,target=/apps -p 8080:80 --name nginx1 nginx:latest

+open new terminal, then => docker exec -it nginx1 /bin/bash => cd apps => ls

+you can see that the testbind directory made in the host machine is now visible in the container also, in real time, wihtout any redeployment or anything.
+In the volume bind case, this won't work.
+If we try to change the volume mounts within the container when more than 1 containers are using the same volume, then it will automatically terminate containers randomly.